Skip to main content

 OpenFGA traces can be collected with the OTLP data format.

 Tracing is disabled by default, but you can enable this with the --trace-enabled=true (OPENFGA_TRACE_ENABLED=true environment variable).
 Traces will be exported by default to address 0.0.0.0:4317.
 You can change this address with the --trace-otlp-endpoint flag (OPENFGA_TRACE_OTLP_ENDPOINT environment variable).
+In order to just correlate trace_id in logs if you are propagating tracing contexts into OpenFGA, exporter can be disabled by providing none as endpoint value.

 To increase or decrease the trace sampling ratio, you can provide the --trace-sample-ratio flag (OPENFGA_TRACE_SAMPLE_RATIO env variable).